Aphria Inc. (APHA) CEO Irwin Simon on Q3 2020 Results - Earnings Call Transcript

 Irwin Simon

-And I don't think it’s the CapEx, it’s just - I don’t think its deferred CapEx so much, it's just looking at the return on invested capital and where we need - where we need to spend CapEx to really get efficiencies out there.
+And I don't think it’s deferred CapEx, it’s just - I don’t think its deferred CapEx so much, it's just looking at the return on invested capital and where we need - where we need to spend CapEx to really get efficiencies out there.
 And there’s plenty of CapEx you can spend, but we will not spend CapEx unless it gets our hurdle of return on invested capital.

 Operator